-We estimate our current cash of \$29.8 million at December 31, 2020 is sufficient to fund our operations and capital requirements through the end of 2022.
-We believe that these available funds will be sufficient to complete our Phase 2b clinical trial for IMC-1 and commence the planning of our Phase 3 study in FM for this product candidate.
-However, it is difficult to predict our spending for our product candidate prior to obtaining FDA approval.
-Moreover, changing circumstances may cause us to expend cash significantly faster than we currently anticipate, and we may need to spend more cash than currently expected because of circumstances beyond our control.
+We estimate our current cash of \$14.0 million at December 31, 2021 is sufficient to fund our operations and capital requirements through the end of the first quarter of 2023.
+We believe that these available funds will be sufficient to complete our FORTRESS study for IMC-1 and commence the planning of our Phase 3 study in FM for this product candidate.
+However, it is difficult to predict our spending for our product candidates prior to obtaining FDA approval.
+Moreover, an adverse change in circumstances could cause us to expend cash faster than we currently anticipate because of any such circumstances beyond our control.